De-Googling Your Life: Why It Matters

 Supporting Alternatives: When you use independent services, you support a healthier, more diverse tech landscape instead of feeding a single monopoly.

-**Taking Back Your Tech:** Breaking away from Google's grip is empowering.
-You'll realize there's a whole world of technology beyond the familiar big name.
+Taking Back Your Tech: Breaking away from Google is empowering.
+You'll discover a whole world of technology beyond the familiar defaults.

 4. You Don't Have to Quit Cold Turkey